Daniel-Abrecht/fuck_systemd/README.md

 It does break things.
 I mean, what do you expect to happens when you just remove any functionality from a library?
 It's even worse than returning errors, because it just silently fails.
 Look at the sd_journal_* functions for example.
 It replaces syslog which causes any logging service to become incompatible with applications using this useless new API.
-Of course, they don't put this functionality it in a distinct library, and they don't fallback to syslog if systemd is unavailable.
+Of course, they don't put this functionality in a distinct library, and they don't fallback to syslog if systemd is unavailable.
 In other words: If an application uses sd_journal_* functions for logging, it won't log anything on systems without systemd!

-> libsystemd0 doesn't depend on systemd
+> libsystemd0 doesn't depend on systemd, so it's fine

-No, it isn't. just because it doesn't depend on it yet doesn't mean it won't in the future.
+No, it isn't.
+Just because it doesn't depend on it yet doesn't mean it won't in the future.
 Honestly there are worse things than libsystemd0.
 Look at systemd-udevd for example, udev is a core linux service for populating /dev/ and reacting to device changes.
 Why the hell was it merged into systemd!?!
 Sure, we got that into control, with devtempfs, eudev and vdev, we have an escape plan for this.
 But